 This course is intended to provide college-bound students with a broad and in-depth analysis of the key people and events of United States history.
 The course will progress chronologically, but it will examine broad themes that link history to the present.
 The course will give students the academic background for work in college-level courses including historical analysis, critical thinking and writing.
+Activities and assessments will regularly rely on the analysis of text, both primary and secondary sources, culminating in written responses to illustrate understanding.

-Honors - Course #829 MC44
+Honors - Course #829